2 dead after all-night shooting rampage in Vancouver, Canada

 Evidence of the all-night rampage was scattered around Langley, including an overturned bicycle spilling personal possessions onto a street and a shopping cart with someone’s belongings.

-Police sent a cellphone alert to residents at 6:20 a.m., saying they were at the scene of several shootings “involving transient victims.”
+Police sent a cellphone alert to residents at 6:20 a.m., saying they were at the scene of several shootings “involving transient victims,” describing the gunman and asking people to “please remain alert and out of the area.”

 The Royal Canadian Mounted Police said an emergency response team confronted the suspect not far from a highway bypass where a man was found with a gunshot to his leg.